Thorough Contract Drafting & Review Lawyer Serving Minnesota Businesses

 What Types of Contracts Do I Need?

 Though each business is unique, every one of them has the need for high-quality contracts.
 It’s just too risky to trade and sell goods or services with others without some protections in place.
 Common business contracts we help clients draft and review include, but certainly aren’t limited to:

 Typically, we advise having a contract in place for any transaction that occurs during your course of operations.

 The Danger of Using Online Contracts

 There are many contract resources and templates available online, but the average person cannot effectively determine their quality in terms of legal protections.
 Even if you carefully alter them to be more specific to your business, there’s no telling what might be excluded or downright disadvantageous to you in the event of a breach.
-You may find out later on that your contract includes a loophole that lets a client skip out on a payment or that a certain employee is exempt from your non-disclosure agreement after it’s too late.
+You may find out later on that your contract includes a loophole that lets the other party skip out on a payment or that a certain employee is exempt from your non-disclosure and/or non-compete agreement after it’s too late.
 If you do decide to draft your own contracts, we can review them for you and spot any liabilities before they occur.